 - your best olive oil and balsamic for drizzling

 - Check the lentils over for stones and give them a good rinse, then set them in a pot with 1 ½ cups of water, ½ an onion, the smashed garlic clove, and the bay leaf.

 - Bring to a boil, uncovered, then reduce the heat to medium low and simmer with the lid ajar for about 20 minutes.

 - Start checking the lentils at around the 15 min mark and check every few minutes after that.
 The lentils should be just barely tender, and still slightly toothsome.

 - When the lentils are done, fish out the onion, garlic clove, and bay leaf, and drain well.

-- Place the lentils in a bowl and sprinkle with 1 Tbsp olive oil and 2 Tbsp of red wine vinegar, and a little salt.
+- Place the lentils in a bowl and sprinkle with 1 tablespoon olive oil and 2 tablespoon of red wine vinegar, and a little salt.